Pyprohly/redditwarp/docs/source/user-guide/the-basics.rst

 `__init__.py` file but isn't because it is committed to a particular IO world.
-When a module ends with a capital `SYNC`/`ASYNC` it signifies that an analogous symbol exists in the the opposite module which can be mindlessly switched out if you decide to switch the synchronicity of your program.
+When a module ends with a capital `SYNC`/`ASYNC` it signifies that an analogous symbol exists in the the opposite module which can be mindlessly switched out for if you decide to switch the synchronicity of your program.

 Sometimes, not all IO-committed objects have a perfect counterpart and the name of the symbol may differ slightly for the sake of correctness, even though they